-Republican National Committee launches $60 million voting initiative
+Republican National Committee commits $60 million voting initiative

 TOP HOUSE REPUBLICANS LIGHT INTO DC ELECTIONS BOARD FOR 'FAILURE TO TAKE RESPONSIBILITY' FOR VOTER ROLLS

-The committee spent a total of $2.9 million on its digital get-out-the-vote initiative in 2016, according to The Times.
+The committee spent a total of $2.9 million on its digital get-out-the-vote initiative in 2016.

-"It’s a new priority from the GOP because typically this is not the type of money they would invest in that type of campaign," Filippo Trevisan, a professor of public communication at American University, told the outlet.
-"They’ve had get-out-the-vote efforts in the past but never to the level that we’re seeing."
+Walters added in his statement that "voters are highly enthusiastic to turn out for President Trump and Republicans up and down the ballot," and the Committee's "unparalleled infrastructure and GOTV effort will ensure they have the information and motivation to do so."

-The $60 million digital effort will focus largely on persuasive ads that encourage people to send in their mail-in ballots, the Times reported, citing RNC officials.
+The $60 million digital effort will focus largely on persuasive ads that encourage people to send in their mail-in ballots.
+This yer's ads will focus on 17 key battleground states and will appear on Facebook, YouTube, CTV, Pandora, iHeartRadio, national news networks and local news outlets, according to the RNC.

+The Democratic National Committee committed $22 million to spend on YouTube while the RNC and Trump 2020 campaign combine reserved $58 million in YouTube inventory before August, according to the RNC.

 TRUMP CAMPAIGN: SENDING OPEN LIVE BALLOTS TO EVERYONE IS PRONE TO 'VOTER FRAUD'

-"Where it is effective, we’re absolutely pushing it," Walters said of mail-in voting, "regardless of what the political narrative is."
+"Where it is effective, we’re absolutely pushing it," Walters told the New York Times of mail-in voting, "regardless of what the political narrative is."

 The president has repeatedly voiced concerns against mail-in voting and potential fraud that could reportedly occur in this year's election, but experts argue that widespread mail-in voter fraud has not been an issue in the past.
 More than 6 million early ballots have been cast as of Thursday, according to the Elections Project.